bcgov/ministry-name-app-MVP/README.md

 # Ministry Name Tracking App
-##### This app was made as a minimum viable product (MVP) to track ministry name and acronym changes.
+##### This co-op project app was made as a minimum viable product (MVP) to track ministry name and acronym changes.
 It can also track ministry name history going forward.

 ---